 It would seem that practice makes perfect.
 Her modus operandi?
-With characteristic stealth and silence, she efficiently hides herself in some thick bushes near the waterhole and settles down to wait patiently.
+With characteristic stealth and silence, she efficiently hides in some thick bushes near the waterhole and settles down to wait patiently.

 With unbelievable speed and agility, she rushes forward, scaring her prey so that it slips on the steep sloping sides of the waterhole and into the water.
 In milliseconds, she follows it into the water and drowns the antelope with an efficient snout grip; keeping her mouth over its mouth and nose to smother it, rather than the usual throat grip.

 Once she's sure the animal is successfully dead, she effortlessly hoists it up the steep side of the waterhole.
-On this occasion, she dragged it off to a dry river bed where she proceeded to enjoy a quick snack before dragging the remaining feast off to her little cub, waiting patiently at a rocky hideaway close by.
+On this occasion, she dragged it off to a dry riverbed where she proceeded to enjoy a quick snack before dragging the remaining feast off to her little cub, waiting patiently at a rocky hideaway close by.

-By all accounts, the "De Laporte Female" has adopted and perfected this killing method which has been witnessed at least three times that we’re aware of.
+By all accounts, the "De Laporte Female" has adopted and perfected this killing method which has been witnessed at least three times that we're aware of.
 Our head guide, Simon Vegter, has been lucky enough to witness and photograph it twice.
-The first time, she, unfortunately, lost her kill and barely escaped with her life when a pride of lion happened by and heard the commotion, stealing the prey for themselves as can be seen in this video.
+The first time, the leopard, unfortunately, lost her kill and barely escaped with her life when a pride of lion happened by and heard the commotion, stealing the prey for themselves as can be seen in this video.